pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         The signature is formatted as DER-encoded bytes, as specified in :rfc:`3279`.

-        :param signature_algorithm: An instance of a
+        :param signature_algorithm: An instance of
-            :class:`EllipticCurveSignatureAlgorithm` provider.
+            :class:`EllipticCurveSignatureAlgorithm`.

         :returns:
             :class:`~cryptography.hazmat.primitives.asymmetric.AsymmetricSignatureContext`